 Propellers will give lift and direction to your FPV racing quadcopter.
 Four propellers are added to the four arms.
 Two pusher propellers spin clockwise and two normal propellers spin counter-clockwise.
 So you will want to get at least one pair of each type.

 The next thing you will probably need four motors.
 Each motor will be put at the end of each arm of your quadcopter.
-Along-with the propellers the motors also help your aircraft to get thrust and lift into air.
-People generally likes to use motors of 2000-2300 KV.
+Along with the propellers, the motors also help your aircraft to get thrust and lift into the air.
+People generally like to use motors of 2000-2300 KV.
 You will get the fastest speed using a motor of 2300 KV.

 - ESC (Electronic Speed Control) System:

 Depending on the speed of the motors the propellers will spin fast or slow.
-So the rest of your machine set up should work with that configurations.
-Here the requirement of the ESCs or Electronic Speed Controls system come.
+So the rest of your machine setup should work with that configurations.
+Here the requirement of the ESC or Electronic Speed Controls system come.
 ESCs will control the motors’ speed according to your needs and ensure all other components to work together.
 It converts the power supply from DC to AC.
 Each motor will be connected to an ESC that is why you need here four ESC system.

 Battery distributes the power supply to the whole aircraft.
 The type and size of Battery should be according to the machine’s weight, motors size and your desired flight time.